-Here's some tips and suggestions for the difficult conversation to tell your partner "I have herpes".
-This conversation is known as "The Talk" in the Herpes community.
+Here's some tips on how to tell your partner "I have herpes".
+This challenging conversation is known as "The Talk" in the herpes community.

 Giving "The Talk" with your partner is one of the hardest things you'll have to do once you have Herpes.
 It can feel embarrassing, awkward, even terrifying.